Victoriano Huerta: Legacy

 In the historiography of Mexico, Victoriano Huerta is the "demon" of the Mexican Revolution, against whom all others are measured.
 Diverse factions and interests in Mexico came together against the Huerta regime, including the Zapatistas in Morelos and the Constitutionalists in northern Mexico under Venustiano Carranza.
 Once Huerta was ousted, the loose coalition fell apart and Mexico was plunged into a civil war between the winners.
 Germany's backing of Huerta weakened their influence in Mexico while the hostility of the United States to the regime increased it.
 Although U.S. business interests had hoped that President Wilson would recognize the Huerta government, they realized he would not and began aligning themselves with different revolutionary factions.
 One historian argues that Huerta's regime was not as conservative or reactionary as portrayed, arguing that he did not attempt to "reincarnate" the Age of Díaz.
 "Huerta and his advisors both realized the days of Díaz were gone forever.
 They did not attempt to stem the new energies and forces unleashed in 1910; rather they attempted to moderate them."
 In general, however, his regime is seen as a repudiation of democracy and Huerta himself an iron-fisted authoritarian.
-Despite efforts in Mexico to redress the exclusion of Andrés Molina Enríquez from the pantheon of Mexican revolutionaries, since he is considered the intellectual father of the Article 27 of the 1917 Constitution of Mexico empowering the state to implement land reform and expropriate private owners of resources like oil.
-Molina Enríquez was tainted by his service in the Huerta government.
+Despite efforts in Mexico to redress the exclusion of Andrés Molina Enríquez from the pantheon of Mexican revolutionaries—since he is considered the intellectual father of the Article 27 of the 1917 Constitution of Mexico, which empowered the state to implement land reform and expropriate private owners of resources like oil—Molina Enríquez is usually considered by Mexican historiography as "tainted" due to his service in the Huerta government.

 In popular culture

 Huerta has been portrayed or referenced in any number of movies dealing with the Mexican Revolution, including The Wild Bunch, Duck, You Sucker! and And Starring Pancho Villa as Himself.

 In the 1952 film Viva Zapata!, starring Marlon Brando as Emiliano Zapata, Huerta is portrayed by Frank Silvera.

 In the 1968 film Villa Rides, Huerta was played by Herbert Lom.

 In the novel The Friends of Pancho Villa (1996), by James Carlos Blake, Huerta is a major character.

 Both Victoriano Huerta and Pancho Villa are referenced in Indiana Jones and the Kingdom of the Crystal Skull (2008), when Indiana (Harrison Ford) is recalling events in his childhood to his yet-to-be revealed son (Shia LaBeouf): "It was a fight against Victoriano Huerta".
 He then spits on the ground to show disgust at the name.

-Huerta is one of the possible leaders of Mexico in the popular Hearts of Iron 4 mod "The Great War Redux."